ecordes-vt/docs/README.md

 You'll probably want to chat with us in our [Slack community][veri-slack] first if it's a large change to make sure we're in alignment.

-Veritone engineers should consult [this page](https://steel-ventures.atlassian.net/wiki/spaces/VT/pages/888279528/Contribute+to+docs.veritone.com) for detailed information on how best to submit content.
 The process is typically to create a branch, work on new content, push a commit, then open a pull request with @kasthomas2 as reviewer.
 When you are creating a brand new page, try to find a suitable slot for it in the nav sidebar; and create an entry for your new page in src/docs/\_sidebar.md.
 (Commit the \_sidebar.md edit along with your other content and submit a PR on the whole thing.)

+Veritone engineers may consult [this page](https://steel-ventures.atlassian.net/wiki/spaces/VT/pages/888279528/Contribute+to+docs.veritone.com) for detailed information on how best to submit content, however this not required in order to contribute content.

-### Overview
+## Overview

 Veritone Docs is a static site built using Markdown files and powered by [Docsify][docsify].